afzalxo/Accel-NASBench/README.md

 The searched hyperparameters for various device/metric pairs can be found [here](https://github.com/afzalxo/Accel-NASBench/tree/master/configs/model_configs).

 ### Plots and Tables
 The subdirectory plots contains the code and data for makings the plots and tables.
 It relies on the benchmark to generate the predictions.
 In order to make the plots, LGB surrogate model is needed and can be downloaded [here](https://figshare.com/ndownloader/files/40181317).
-Extract the LGB surrogate into the `anb_models_0_9` directory.
+Extract the LGB surrogate zip file into the `anb_models_0_9` directory.
 Also needed are the ablation surrogate models.
 These are models that are trained on subsets of the total datasets, and are required to make e.g., Fig. 2 of the paper.
 These models can be downloaded [here](https://figshare.com/ndownloader/files/40191598).
 Extract the ablation models in `experiments/ablation_models` since that is where the models are loaded from as follows:

 ``` python3
 subdir = f"experiments/ablation_models/xgb/model_{q}samples-{seed}"  # q is the number of samples and seed is the seed with which the ablation model was trained.